negin513/wrf_procs_finder/README.md

 > 2. Prefer **near-square decompositions** (e.g., `64 = 8×8`) over skinny layouts (e.g., `64 = 4×16`)
 > 3. Benchmark multiple configurations to find the performance sweet spot for your specific case

+## Acknowledgement
+This tool is dedicated to ([**Dave Gill**](https://github.com/davegill)), WRF original SE, and ([**Davide Del Vento**](https://github.com/ddvento)).
+When I was a grad student struggling to understand WRF's internals and domain decomposition, they took the time to explain things and patiently answer my many questions.
+If this tool makes WRF a bit less mysterious for someone else, then it's my small way of paying it forward.

 ## References